 Delving into Guildford's past is a truly fascinating way to immerse yourself in the area.
 Explore Saxon, Medieval, Tudor, Georgian and Victorian heritage in Guildford Town Centre.

-The Medieval Undercroft is not to be missed - hiding in the High Street, under a shop - it was once a rich merchants shop (access only via stairs).
-Visit Abbot's Hospital at the top of the town - opened in 1619 as a 'hospital' or poor house - it is still a home for the elderly today.
+- Visit Abbot's Hospital at the top of the town - opened in 1619 as a 'hospital' or poor house - it is still a home for the elderly today.

-Must See: visit the Spike - the old Guildford vagrants ward and workhouse - re-enactors bring it back to life, and allow a glimpse into the lives of the Victorian poor.
+- Visit the Spike - the old Guildford vagrants ward and workhouse - re-enactors bring it back to life, and allow a glimpse into the lives of the Victorian poor

-Take a look at the Heritage Events Brochure from April 2017 [3Mb] for details of exhibitions and events in Guildford Museum and Guildford House Gallery for the next six months.
+Take a look at the Guildford Heritage Brochure [2Mb] for details of exhibitions and events in Guildford Museum and Guildford House Gallery for the next six months.

 For details of getting here, public transport and parking go to our Plan Your Visit page